Asbestos in the Home: Liability and Lawsuits

 - Pain and suffering

-You may also be able to recover damages for the decreased value of your home due to the presence of asbestos or the cost of professional asbestos abatement.
+If you sue for breach of contract, you may also be able to recover damages for the decreased value of your home due to the presence of asbestos or the cost of professional asbestos abatement.

-Get Legal Help with Asbestos Claims
+Get Legal Help With an Asbestos Claim

 Contact a qualified product liability attorney to make sure your rights are protected.